-Prevents heart disease: Among all the dietary plants and nuts, walnut contain the highest amount of antioxidants, which makes them extremely effective in combating heart disease by their ability to destroy free radicals.
-They are also loaded with omega-3 fatty acids that lowers bad cholesterol particularly Triglycerides and increases the production of good cholesterol making it a great oil to keep your heart in great health.
+Prevents heart disease: Among all the dietary plants and nuts, walnut contains the highest amount of antioxidants, which makes them extremely effective in combating heart disease by their ability to destroy free radicals.
+They are also loaded with omega-3 fatty acids that lower bad cholesterol particularly Triglycerides and increases the production of good cholesterol making it a great oil to keep your heart in great health.

 Prevents diabetes: All types of nuts are associated with a lowered risk of diabetes and walnuts are no exception.

-Makes your skin glow: Walnut is rich in B-vitamins and antioxidants that prevents your skin from free radical damage and prevents wrinkles and signs of ageing.
+Makes your skin glow: Walnut is rich in B-vitamins and antioxidants that prevent your skin from free radical damage and prevents wrinkles and signs of aging.
 So if you want glowing skin long into your middle-age, use walnut oils regularly.

-Can keep dementia at bay: using walnut everyday can help ward off dementia, say scientists.
-According to the results, vitamin E and flavanoids in walnut helped destroy harmful free radical chemicals that cause dementia.
+Can keep dementia at bay: using walnut every day can help ward off dementia, say, scientists.
+According to the results, vitamin E and flavonoids in walnut helped destroy harmful free radical chemicals that cause dementia.

 Prevents pancreatic cancer: A new study has found that consumption of walnut is inversely associated with risk of pancreatic cancer, independent of other potential risk factors for pancreatic cancer.
 Researchers looked at the association between nut consumption and risk of pancreatic cancer among 75,680 women in the Nurses’ Health Study, with no previous history of cancer.
 It was observed that the women who consumed walnut two or more times per week had a significantly reduced risk of pancreatic cancer compared to those who largely abstained from nuts.
 Watch how it boosts your sex life.